Good, but there is better out there.

-But, 3dcart is, on average, cheaper than Shopify and BigCommerce.
+Even with the additional apps thrown into the mix, 3dcart is, on average, cheaper than Shopify and BigCommerce.
 So it’s a good option for those who want some powerful management tools and a lower cost.
 Ideal for small, yet ambitious online stores.

 So what do we think?
 3dcart is certainly a popular choice (just look at the membership numbers).
 And it’s certainly not a bad product, if you know your way around a keyboard.
 But it is rated our ‘least likely to recommend’ website builder for a reason: it’s hard to use.

 “Godaddy does it so much better, the balance between ecommerce functionality with the creative control was a lot better than 3dcart.”